halotroop2288/halotroop.com/docs/caroline/characters/caroline/art-gallery.md

     ![WHAT - July 2018](images/edits/what_colored.png "Colored head shot of Caroline screaming at the top of her lungs")<br>
     I now use this image attached to a cube as the official logo for the halotroop organization.

-This one came as a pair with my ex-boyfriend.
+This one came as a pair with my boyfriend.
 I think they turned out pretty cute.<br>
 I just wish I had gotten the lines while they could still be had!<br>
 Click the image to see the source, if you'd like to see them together.